jen-abrahamson/jen-abrahamson/README.md

 ### Hi there 👋

 Welcome to my GitHub page.
-My name is Jenna, a Geospatial Analytics Ph.D. student in the Center for Geospatial Analytics at North Carolina State University where I study remote sensing, data fusion, and machine learning.
+My name is Jenna, and I'm a Geospatial Analytics Ph.D. student at North Carolina State University where I study remote sensing, data fusion, and machine learning.
 My research and academic work ranges from change detection, image classification, to hydrologic/greenhouse gas modeling, and beyond.

 Some of the things I have been working on: